 \section{Simulation}

-We simulated observed gene expression from the model we propose.
-Section \ref{simulation_setting} describes the data generation processes.
-We fitted the proposed model and a comparator model to the generated data.
-Section \ref{analysis_methods} introduces the model settings.
-We assessed the models' performance in terms of estimating the correlation structure, predicting gene expressions, recovering factor trajectories and estimating factor loadings.
-Section \ref{performance_metrics} introduces the metrics we used for assessment and Section \ref{results} discusses models' performance using these metrics.
+To assess the performance of our approach, we simulated gene expression observations from our model as described in Section \ref{simulation_setting}, and fitted the proposed and comparator models as described in Section \ref{analysis_methods}.
+Section \ref{performance_metrics} introduces the assessment metrics and Section \ref{results} describes the results.

-\subsection{Simulation Setting}
+\subsection{Simulation setting}

-To mimic the real data (discussed in more detail in Section \ref{data_application}), we chose the sample size $n = 17$ and the true number of latent factors $k=4$.
-The number of training and test time points was set to $u_1 = 8$ and $u_2 = 2$, respectively, for all individuals (i.e. we split the observed data into training and test datasets to assess models' performance in predicting gene expression).
+To mimic the real data, we chose the sample size $n = 17$.
+The number of training and test time points was set to $q = 8$ and $u = 2$, respectively, for all individuals (i.e. we split the observed data into training and test datasets to assess models’ performance in predicting gene expression).
+We set the true number of latent factors as $k = 4$.

 Since recovering latent factor trajectories is one of our major interests, we considered 4 different mechanisms for generating true latent factors according to a $2 \times 2$ factorial design: the first variable determined whether different factors were actually correlated (``C'') or uncorrelated (``U''), and the second variable determined whether the variability of factors was small (``S'') or large (``L'').
-The mean value for each factor score $y_{ija}$ was fixed to be $0$, and we generated the covariance matrix $\Sigma_{\mathbf{Y}}$ for different scenarios in the following way: (1) under scenario ``C'', we set the cross-correlation based on the estimated covariance matrix from real data under $k=4$; otherwise under scenario ``U'' the true cross-correlation was set to be $0$.
+The mean value for each factor score $y_{ija}$ was fixed to be $0$, and we generated the covariance matrix $\Sigma_{\mathbf{Y}}$ for different scenarios in the following way: (1) under scenario ``C'', we set the cross-correlations based on the estimated covariance matrix from real data under $k=4$; otherwise under scenario ``U'' the true cross-correlations were set to $0$.
 (2) under scenario ``S'', we set the standard deviation for factors 1-4 to be $0.21$, $0.23$, $0.21$, and $0.17$, respectively, following the estimated results from real data under $k=4$; while under scenario ``L'', the standard deviation for each $y_{ija}$ was set to be $1$.
 Below we use the factors' generation mechanism to name each scenario.
 For example, ``scenario CS'' refers to the case where true factors were correlated (C) and had small (S) variability.